 Scales often go unnoticed due to their appearance and method of attachment.
 There are 2 main types of scale insects: soft and armored.
 Soft scale insects secrete a waxy film which protects them from insecticide sprays.
 Armored scale insects live under a protective hard shell.
 Both types attach directly to the tree and are challenging to combat even while active.
 The winter months provide an opportunity to treat the scale without harming beneficial insects.
 Systemic insecticides and dormant oils are useful tools.

 Pine Tip Moth

 Pine Tip Moth larvae feed on the new growth, primarily on Pine trees, in early spring.
 Insecticide sprays during this period can be extremely effective with minimal collateral damage to beneficial insects.

 Chlorosis is a severe mineral deficiency, often resulting in untimely yellowing and decline.
 This disease plagues many of the non-native trees in our region.
 Pears, Maples, and certain varieties of Oak are particularly susceptible.
 While we can treat during the growing season, dormancy allows for a direct injection of mineral supplements at high rates that will increase the effectiveness and longevity of the treatment.

 Lubbock residents know all too well the effects of Oak Wilt.
 Preventative treatments can be injected year around however pruning is only recommended during the cooler months.
 Reduced insect activity all but eliminates the likelihood of transmission from tree to tree through open wounds.

 Call an ISA Certified Arborist for Your Tree Care in Lubbock

 Arborlogical, Inc has been serving residential and commercial customers for 20+ years.
 We are trained, licensed, and certified to handle Insect & Disease Control in Lubbock, Texas.
-Contact us today for more information and to set up a free tree inspection.
+Contact us today for more information and to set up a tree inspection.

 Arborlogical Inc. exceeds in tree care maintenance & needs.